Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 * Why could a harmless syntax sugar be delayed for releases as a _breaking change_?
 * How smart leads go between evolutionary kludges and "conceptualism" utopia.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Developing excellent features, feeling the patterns and principles, and writing [quality code](../../../QA/README+/code-quality.md) but designing euphoria over it succumbs to achieving a passable project state.</sub>
+And the answer to many <kbd>why</kbd> isn't always or principally a bad state of design.

 <table><tr><td><picture><img alt="&nbsp;sitting on ice" src="../../../../_rsc/_img/symbols/extinct_species.png"/></picture></td><td>
   <b><p>More (de)motivation:</p></b>
-  The external heartening or intimidating factor is the construction of more material, safer and less patchable and shapeable megastructures: liquefied gas tankers, skyscrapers, airplane auto-navigation).
+  <p>Successful projects from the neighoboring materiality, less patchable but with higher safety requirements, may both hearten or intimidate:</p>
-  The answer to many <kbd>why</kbd> isn't always or principally a bad state of design.
+  <p>Liquefied gas tankers, skyscrapers, airplane auto-navigation, implants, space telescopes, robotic lines ...</p>
 </td></tr></table>

 ## Goal